 Sprout New Media

 Lisa Wood is the brilliant, warm, and caring woman behind Sprout New Media, a web design company for heart-centered creatives.
 Her real strength, however, is in her thoughtful and guiding coaching services and the Women’s Success Circle.
 She also recently launched a resource library filled with free productivity and planning tools.
 (Interested?
-Click here for access.)
+Click here for info.)

 Amber is the Marketing Director of Southern Weddings and Lara Casey’s Cultivate What Matters shop.
 She’s also the genius behind Inspired Retreat, a conference for creative entrepreneurs which is meeting again in April.
 This year, Amber relaunched her website, created a new product (the Joyful Garden Planner for the budding gardeners in your life) and will soon be launching her Blooming Business Kits marketing course for mamapreneurs.